ruchisahota/gaia/v1/doc/documentation.md

 #### `receiverQueueSize (integer)`

-ReceiverQueueSize is the queue size of the receiver
+ReceiverQueueSize is the queue size of the receiver.

 | Characteristics | Value  |
 | -               | -:     |